How to Do the Charleston Dance – Steps, 20’s & 30’s Styles & History

 In this video you can hear the 4/4 feel on the bass and clearly see how dancers reflect it in their smooth pulse.
 Note, when dancers go to lindy Charleston kicks, how much they lower their upper body and start to hover over the ground.

-Music to dance Charleston
+Music to Dance The Charleston

 Ragtime